Create organizations when you want to group identities to suit your business needs.

 Each organization administrator can manage user profiles, but in only the organization they’re authorized to manage.

-For steps to create and manage organizations using Identity Cloud Admin UI, see Managing Organizations.
+For steps to create and manage organizations using Identity Cloud admin UI, refer to Organizations on the Manage identities page.

-To add the organization model to your environment, see How do I get the organization model in my Identity Cloud environment?.
+To add the organization model to your environment, refer to How do I get the organization model in my Identity Cloud environment?.